top of page

 Studies have determined that there are ten types of synesthesia [4].
 And synesthesia is considered to be involuntary.
 However, when it is applied to professions that require recall of data and patterns as primary function, such as dance, music or drama, this kind of embodiment isn’t random.
 But there is little doubt a similar process must be at work as a voluntary and imprinted process in the arts.
 In dance and other aesthetic skills, the cross-referencing of the senses can be considered a form of embodiment that is requisite to its function as a craft.

 But, in visualization, sensory cross-referencing/corresponding (SCR) [7], synesthesia and visualization, the senses interact to refine and can confirm function.
 If the chef relies upon taste alone, but is confirmed by a memory of a scent, then the memory of the taste can be cross referenced and confirmed.
-The chef cross-references in two completely different sensory languages to confirm recall.
+The chef in the rose garden, cross-references in two completely different sensory languages to confirm recall.
 And, this is why artists learn to cross-reference their senses when remembering dialogue, a recipe, a piece of music or a ballet.
 And, because the ability to reference cross sensorily time based indirectly repetitive skill sets[8], it is a requirement.
 In most direct skill sets[9], it is trained.
-In fact, more than other skills that rely upon direct repetition, Sensory memory is a primary function of how the performing and most fine arts work.
+In fact, more than other skills that rely upon direct repetition, Sensory memory is a primary function of how the performing arts and most fine arts work.

 Specific to Classical Ballet and a few other codified dance forms, there are specific written and oral semantics, mostly in French, describing the semiotic language of balletic positions and movements, since the dance form was codified in the mid 17th century.
 (See Balletic Taxonomy).
 Fully trained dancers can be verbally instructed what a sequence of movements.
 However, if there is a more contemporary movements or positions involved, the verbal transmission is not enough.
 Then, even in full classicism, when setting a “combination” or choreographic sequence, dancers can learn it visually by physical demonstration by the same artistic staff.
 Either way, each dancer’s use of sensory memory patterning and learning styles will be employed to then explicated the movement transmitted.